 The wars in Iraq, Afghanistan, and Pakistan have been deadly for those who have reported on them: hundreds of journalists and other media staff have been killed while covering combat operations, in retaliation for controversial wartime coverage, and in vehicle crashes while reporting, for example.

 In addition, thorough and unbiased coverage of the wars has been especially challenging for a number of reasons.
-Currently in Afghanistan and during the first decade of war in Iraq, the US military has controlled access to combat zones with the “embed system.”
+In Afghanistan and during the first decade of war in Iraq, the US military controlled access to combat zones with the “embed system.”
 In addition, it has produced more of its own material than ever before that puts the military’s own spin on the war before the international and domestic public.
 The military has also restricted access to combat zones, such as during the 2004 Fallujah siege, during which officials denied press and humanitarian organizations access to the city altogether.

 Hundreds of journalists and other media staff have died covering the Iraq, Afghanistan, and Pakistan wars.

 The Pentagon should adopt a policy of unrestricted media access to combat zones during current and future wars.